Digital Video Articles, Tutorials, Guides & Q & A

 How is the improvement in a resolution made possible?
 It was done by increasing the frequency of the luminance signal.

-Let’s do a comparison between the luminance frequency of Video8 and Hi8 to understand this better.
+Let’s compare the luminance frequency of Video8 and Hi8 to understand this better.

 Video8 has a luminance frequency ranging from 4.2MHz and 5.4MHz.